Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 By downloading a build, you will have access to the full game, with all it's features.
 You can find a build for your device on the
 [releases page](https://github.com/Drinkingpants74/Dungeon_Dwellers-Beta/releases).

+The list below are things that I'm already working on.
+Some of these items just need to get some finishing touches, others need to be rebuilt.
+* Boss Dungeons - They exist, but only 5/6 are built, 4/6 Bosses are made, and only 2/6 Bosses have images and animations.
+* Woodcutting - This actually works just fine, I just want to change it to match
+* Music/SFX - I'm still working on adding more Music and SFX.
+Some scenes have Music and some actions have SFX, but not all.
+* Skill Guide - It's a whole mess and needs to be completely rebuilt.

 ## How Can You Help?